stefanbylund/zxnext_layer2_demo/readme.txt

 1. The absolute path to the zxnext_layer2_demo folder (i.e. this folder) is denoted as <zxnext_layer2_demo>.

-2. Install the latest version of the ZEsarUX emulator from https://sourceforge.net/projects/zesarux/.
+2. Install the latest version of the ZEsarUX emulator from https://github.com/chernandezba/zesarux.

-3. Copy all *.nxi files to <zesarux>/extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE.

-4. Run the programs in the ZEsarUX emulator:
+3. Run the programs in the ZEsarUX emulator:

-> zesarux.exe --machine tbblue --enable-mmc --enable-divmmc-ports --mmc-file tbblue.mmc
+> zesarux.exe --noconfigfile --machine tbblue --enabletimexvideo --tbblue-fast-boot-mode --quickexit --enable-esxdos-handler --esxdos-root-dir <zxnext_layer2_demo>
-  --enable-esxdos-handler --esxdos-root-dir extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE --quickexit --tape <zxnext_layer2_demo>/<program>.tap
+  <zxnext_layer2_demo>/<program>.nex